 NOX, SOX, and other significant air emissions

 Monetary value of significant fines and total number of non-monetary sanctions for non-compliance with environmental laws and regulations

-Doe Run paid no ($0) significant fines for noncompliance with environmental laws and regulations in 2015.
+Doe Run paid $16,380 in fines for noncompliance with environmental laws and regulations in 2016.